Phasing out course - prior to 31 December 2014

 The course is offered by the School of Computer Science, Engineering and Mathematics, within the Faculty of Science and Engineering.

 The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements.

-Successful completion of one of SACE Stage 2 (Year 12) Specialist Mathematics, Mathematical Studies or Mathematical Methods with a minimum grade of C- or better (or equivalent) is normally required for entry to the Bachelor of Engineering (Biomedical), Master of Engineering (Biomedical).
+Successful completion of any of SACE Stage 2 (Year 12) Specialist Mathematics, Mathematical Studies or Mathematical Methods with a minimum grade of C- or better (or equivalent) is normally required for entry to the Bachelor of Engineering (Mechanical), Master of Engineering (Biomedical).
 Knowledge of SACE Stage 2 (Year 12) Physics is assumed.

 The course has been designed to provide graduates with:

-- a strong and broad foundation in both the theoretical and the practical aspects of engineering, particularly those relevant to the systematic development of biomedical engineering systems
+- a strong and broad foundation in both the theoretical and the practical aspects of engineering, particularly those relevant to the systematic development of biomechanical systems

-- an awareness of social, economic, cultural and environmental aspects of (biomedical) engineering
+- an awareness of social, economic, cultural and environmental aspects of biomedical and mechanical engineering

 - an ability to critically analyse and evaluate information and solve complex problems